 The ghost looked puzzled.
 “Lizards?”

 “It’s okay, you don’t have to understand.
+That’s my job.
 I’m a professional Ghost Hunter.”

 “Lizards.”
 He sounded suitably impressed.